lionkor/inspire/README.md

     (the ability to remove items directly as a reaction to this is WIP)

+* To remove a specific idea from the list:

+    `inspire remove` starts the process of removing an item from the idea list.
+This process is interactive.

+    ```
+    $ inspire remove
+    ideas:
+     ID  idea
+      0: finish my game
+      1: send my friend a gift
+      2: take a walk to the forest
+      3: idea i dont want
+    remove idea (ID) or "-1" to exit: 3
+    ideas:
+     ID  idea
+      0: finish my game
+      1: send my friend a gift
+      2: take a walk to the forest
+    remove idea (ID) or "-1" to exit: -1
+    $
+    ```

 * To see all stored ideas:

     ```